mjadiaz/distributed-ddpg/README.md

 To use the package create a new conda environment with:

 `conda env create --file environment.yml`

+## Working on toy-models branch
+Clone following repo `git@github.com:mjadiaz/toy-models.git` and install the package on the toy-models folder with `pip install --editable .`.

+Also to use the `analizer.py` install [streamlit](https://streamlit.io/) with `pip install streamlit` and run the analizer script with:

+`streamlit run analizer.py`

 ## Running on Mac M1